Sermons

 (4th Sunday of Epiphanytide)

-The second time I was asked to speak was during my favorite time in the liturgical calendar — Lent💜 — the season of lament, penitence, prayer, and fasting.
-Our sermon series was based on the 5 chapters of Lamentations, for the 5 Sundays of Lent.
-What a fitting follow-up to my Joy sermon!
-I could talk more in-depth about what I wanted to before… about how important it is to lean into expression of our pain, and embodiment of our sorrow — to dignify our sadness with a practice of lament!
-So, we did this — we practiced and embodied lament (something we so rarely do in the United States).
-After a short discussion about lament, everyone in the congregation wrote down their own laments on cards, taped them up front so that the whole congregation could bear collective witness, and then lit a candle to release their lament(s) to God in hope.🕯️
+The second time I was asked to give a sermon was during Lent, my favorite season of the liturgical calendar!
+Lent is the “darkest” of the liturgical seasons — the greatest fast — and so it makes sense I was asked to talk about lament💜, specifically on the 2nd chapter of Lamentations.
+What a fitting counter-weight to my Joy sermon!
+I could discuss how important it is to express our pain, and embody our sorrow — to dignify our sadness with a practice of lament!
+And we did it during the service — we practiced and embodied lament.
+Everyone in the congregation wrote down their own laments on cards, taped them up front so that the whole congregation could bear collective witness, and then lit a candle to release their lament(s) to God in hope.🕯️

 Upon reflection of these first three sermons of mine, I am struck by how symbolically they align with the Persons of the Trinity.
-The 3rd sermon was all about the third person of the Trinity (at Pentecost and in the church), the 2nd sermon reflected human suffering and included an embodied activity (incarnation), and the 1st sermon, while touching upon all three Persons, could be seen as having a theme (Joy) which, of the three, is most fitting the heavenly Good of God the Father to which we all aspire.
+The 3rd sermon was all about the 3rd Person of the Trinity (the Spirit), the 2nd sermon reflected the 2nd Person of the Trinity (Jesus) in discussing human suffering and embodying (incarnating) an activity, and the 1st sermon, while touching upon all three Persons, focused on the abstract themes of joy and love, heavenly goods perhaps best associated with the 1st Person of the Trinity (the Father).